2022 Cherry Blossom Spectacular Tour of Japan

 Day 6: Nagoya and Hiroshima

 Journey to the East exclusive experience!
-Our tour today includes a special cultural experience only available to Journey to the East guests.
-We visit one of Nagoya’s main temples where we have a private reception with the engaging head priest.
+Our tour today includes a special cultural experience only available to the guests of 2022 Cherry Blossom Spectacular Tour of Japan.
+At one of the Nagoya’s main temples we have a private reception with the engaging head monk.
 He will provide a rare insight into Japanese Buddhism and take you on a private tour of the attached monastery, not normally open to the public.

-After spending a couple of days in Nagoya, we hop back on board the shinkansen and journey down Japan’s western coast to the iconic sites of Hiroshima and Miyajima.
+In the afternoon, we hop back on board the shinkansen and journey down to the iconic sites of Hiroshima and Miyajima.
 Today you have an opportunity to select one of the beautifully packed obento boxes to eat on a train like Japanese do!

-In Hiroshima we visit the Memorial Peace Park and its informative museum, and contemplate the devastating impact of the world’s first atomic bomb dropped over the city in August 1945.
-Despite its tragic past, present-day Hiroshima remains a very welcoming and vibrant city, characterized by wide boulevards and attractive leafy parks.
+In Hiroshima we visit the Memorial Peace Park and its informative museum.
+Despite the devastating impact of the world’s first atomic bomb dropped over the city in August 1945, today's Hiroshima is very welcoming and vibrant.

 Day 7: Miyajima